ARM-software/arm-trusted-firmware/docs/about/lts.rst

    cherry-pick -x sha1-hash``.
 #.
 Some of the patches of this list may not be taken, mainly due to false
    positive.
 If in doubt, that can be discussed either in the “tf-a-lts” channel on Discord or during the LTS weekly meeting.
-There could also be patches to be taken in tf-a-ci-scripts or tf-a-tests.
+#.
+Some dependency patches, not listed in the CSV file, may have to be taken, to ease the
+   application of the LTS patches.
+This can also be discussed with the other LTS maintainers.
 #.
 Push the stack of changes: ``git push origin
    HEAD:refs/for/lts-v2.x%topic=for-lts-v2.x.y+1``.
 You might need the ``--no-verify`` option: ``git push origin --no-verify